pattern-lab/website/docs/pattern-reorganizing.md

 heading: Reorganizing Patterns
 ---

-By default, the PHP and Node versions of Pattern Lab organize pattern types, pattern subtypes, and patterns alphabetically when displaying them in the drop-down navigation, pattern subtype "view all" pages, and the "all" style guide.
+By default, the PHP and Node versions of Pattern Lab organizes pattern types, pattern subtypes, and patterns alphabetically when displaying them in the drop-down navigation, pattern subtype "view all" pages, and the "all" style guide.
 This may not meet your needs.
 You can re-order pattern types, pattern subtypes and patterns by prefixing them with two digit numbers.

 For example, we'll look at how we can re-organize patterns.
 Using alphabetical ordering the `lists` pattern subtype in `atoms` looks like: